 However, even there, since WP 5.8, the Block Editor is used by default.
 Instead of simple fields, you have the full Gutenberg interface inside the sidebar.
 You can add anything there: Paragraph, Image, even a Shortcode.

 Tip: If you miss the old view, install the official Classic Widgets plugin.
-It’s one of the most popular plugins ever, restoring the simple drag & drop screen.
+It restores the simpler drag-and-drop screen for classic widget areas.

 2. Block themes